metagenomics/metagenomics-tk/docs/aggregation.md

 There are two ways to execute the Toolkit.
 You can either run all steps in one execution or you run first the per-sample analysis
-(e.g. assembly, binning, annotation, etc.) and afterwards you combine the results (e.g. via dereplication and co-occurrence) in a second run.
+(e.g. assembly, binning, annotation, etc.) and afterwards combine the results (e.g. via dereplication and co-occurrence) in a second run.
 The second option allows you to process multiple samples via independent Toolkit executions on different infrastructures and combine all results afterwards.

 ## Requirements

-* SLURM: The Toolkit was mainly developed for cloud-based clusters using SLURM as a resource orchestrator.
+1. SLURM: The Toolkit was mainly developed for cloud-based clusters using SLURM as a resource orchestrator.

-* Docker: Docker must be available on all worker nodes.
+2. Docker: Install Docker by following the official Docker installation [instructions](https://docs.docker.com/engine/install/ubuntu/).

-* Java: In order to run Nextflow you have install Java.
+3. Java: In order to run Nextflow you need to install Java on your machine which can be achieved via `sudo apt install default-jre`.

-* Nextflow version: Please check in the nextflow.config file the supported Nextflow versions.
+4. Nextflow should be installed.
+Please check the official Nextflow [instructions](https://www.nextflow.io/docs/latest/install.html#install-nextflow)

-* Resources: You will need enough disk space on every worker node for temporary data.

-* This tutorial assumes that you have already executed the Toolkit as described in the [full pipeline section](full_pipeline.md).
+5. This tutorial assumes that you have already executed the Toolkit as described in the [full pipeline section](full_pipeline.md).

 ## Run the Toolkit